santoshxshrestha/flox/README.md

 # flox - World Chat

-FLOX is aightweight, passwordless messaging web app that allows users to post short messages and delete their own entries using cookie-based authentication — no account or password required.
+FLOX is a lightweight, passwordless messaging web app that lets users post short messages and delete their own entries using cookie-based authentication — no account or password required.

-Flox is a small web-based chat project made while learning Rust, PostgreSQL, and web programming.
-The goal is not to compete with real-time chat apps, but to make programming and learning databases fun and practical.
+This project was built while learning Rust, PostgreSQL, and web development.
+FLOX isn’t meant to compete with real-time chat applications — instead, it serves as a practical, hands-on project to explore programming concepts and database interactions in a fun and meaningful way.

 ## Project Overview